danjohnson3141/Jekyll-Test/Parameters.md

 * :first_name

 * :group_id - Integer, passed in through the post data.
-This is the 'id' of the group that the post will be associated with; derived from the 'id' field on the 'groups' table.
+Is derived from the 'id' field on the 'groups' table.

+* :group_type_id - Integer, passed in through the post data.
+Is derived from the 'id' field on 'group_types' table.

 * :last_name